CPAN-Security/security.metacpan.org/presentations/fosdem2024-sbom-in-open-source-ecosystems-talk.md

 👉 Establish a Secure CPAN Downloads

-* #TODO: TLS support in all CPAN clients (cpanpm, cpanm, etc)
+* TLS support in all CPAN clients (cpanpm, cpanm, etc)
-* #TODO: Implementing "The Update Framework" in CPAN
+* Implementing "The Update Framework" in CPAN
     * Repository signatures (yes this is from CPAN)
     * Author signatures (yes this is from AUTHOR)